I’m Amy. This page is all about me my triathlon journey and this website which we call a blog. Hmmm do people still say blog? I do.

-My third attempt was for redemption and I finished the race and looking back that summer was when I fell in love with the sport.
+My third attempt at triathlon was for redemption and I finished the race and looking back that summer was when I fell in love with the sport.
 Looking back I guess I was fairly determined to get into this crazy multisport world.

 In 2012 I stepped up to a half-iron distance which is 70.3.
 Still not sure how long would be too long.
 I did a few of those and then in 2013 I completed Ironman France.

 I loved it.